 If Ouachita Baptist University seems like a school you want to apply to, click the heart button to save it to your college list.

-Ouachita Baptist University is located in the small town setting of Arkadelphia, Arkansas, less than an hour from Little Rock.
+Ouachita Baptist University is located in the small town setting of Arkadelphia, Arkansas, in the suburbs of Little Rock.

-If you want to see Ouachita Baptist University for yourself, plan a visit.
+If you want to see Ouachita Baptist University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 30 to Arkadelphia, or book a flight to the nearest airport, Bill and Hillary Clinton National/Adams Field.

 You can also take a virtual campus tour to get a sense of what Ouachita Baptist University and Arkadelphia are like without leaving home.